Freshers Week & Stammering

 If there isn't a group near you, you can join an online Zoom group meeting.
 Check out our Online Events Calendar to see what's happening.
 Our Facebook Support Group is also a good way to share experiences.

 Chat With Us

 If you want to talk with someone about how your Freshers Week's going, or if you're worried, want to practise a technique or just fancy a chat, start a Webchat or call our free Helpline on 0808 802 0002.
-Both are open weekdays 10am-12noon & 6pm-8pm.
 All our volunteers have a connection to stammering, so they get what's it like.

 Stammering Therapy & Courses

 If you feel you want it, you can look into getting NHS speech & language therapy for help with your stammer or your thoughts and feelings around it.
-See our list of Options for Adults for details on how to find a therapist or to see what other courses are available.
+See our list of Adults Therapy & Courses for details on how to find a therapist or to see what other courses are available.